 It’s only natural to think to yourself, “do chemical peels hurt” before going in for a procedure.
-The truth is, chemical peel treatments do not cause pain, but sometimes people may experience a sting-like sensation.
-The peels are a combination of various gentle chemicals and acids e.g. lactic or fruit acids, glycolic acid and alpha-hydroxy acid.
+The truth is, that chemical peel treatments do not cause pain, but sometimes people may experience a sting-like sensation.
+The peels are a combination of various gentle chemicals and acids e.g. lactic or fruit acids, glycolic acid, an alpha-hydroxy acid.
 Application of a peel may cause crusting, irritation, redness, and stinging but as it starts penetrating the skin, these problems usually go away.

-Phenol is one of the strongest chemical peels and reduces wrinkles, crow’s feet and ugly deep lines on the face and neck.
-Strong peels naturally sting more than the gentle chemicals and acids.
-They may cause irritation, swelling and redness but the use of gels and creams will decrease the burning sensation.
+Phenol is one of the strongest chemicals that peels and reduces wrinkles, crow’s feet, and ugly deep lines on the face and neck.
+Strong peels naturally sting more than gentle chemicals and acids.
+They may cause irritation, swelling, and redness but the use of gels and creams will decrease the burning sensation.
 Patients should consult a doctor as soon as they start experiencing these problems.

 How long does it take for results to show?